awsdocs/aws-single-sign-on-user-guide/doc_source/addusers.md

 # Add users<a name="addusers"></a>

-Users and groups that you create in your AWS SSO store are available in AWS SSO only\.
-Use the following procedure to add users to your AWS SSO store\.
+Users and groups that you create in your AWS SSO identity store are available in AWS SSO only\.
+Use the following procedure to add users to your AWS SSO identity store\.

 **To add a user**